For Lending Partners

 A review of the NAICS code for the property’s current and known prior uses is required by CDC.
 If there is a code match to SBA’s Environmentally Sensitive Industries list, the Environmental Investigation must begin with a Phase I.

 An Asbestos and Lead Paint Certification must accompany an environmental study for structures built prior to 1980.
+Alternatively, this Asbestos and Lead Paint with PCB Certification must accompany the environmental study instead if Polychlorinated Biphenyls (PCBs) are found.

 Gas Station Requirements: